Ravager11220/Leetcodesoln/README.md

 # Leetcodesoln
-Solution for the leetcode problems
+Solution for the leetcode problems.